lbryio/lbry.com/content/news/152-why-do-tech-giants-abuse-their-users.md

 ---
 _(Protocols Not Platforms - Part 1 of 2)_

-Whether it’s purposefully crippling mobile experiences, hard selling upgrades and add-ons, or shuttling users to pre-selected partner companies, every major tech company seems to proactively damage user experience.
+Whether it’s purposefully crippling mobile experiences, hard selling upgrades and add-ons, or shuttling users to pre-selected partner companies, every major tech company seems to proactively damage user-experience.

 In a competitive market, this sort of customer abuse shouldn’t happen.
 But before we get to the why, let's define the problem.